mozilla-conduit/conduit-docs/phabricator-user.rst

    :alt: Screenshot of BMO login button

 After you've done so, you'll be redirected back to Phabricator, where you will be prompted to create a new Phabricator account.
-On this form, the "Real Name" field is taken from your BMO account's real name.
-If your BMO real name also contains the ``:<ircnick>`` convention, that is, a username starting with a colon, it will be extracted and placed into the Phabricator account's username field.
+In this form, the "Real Name" field is taken from your BMO account's real name.
+If your BMO real name also contains the ``:<ircnick>`` a convention, that is, a username starting with a colon, it will be extracted and placed into the Phabricator account's username field.
 Common surrounding punctuation, e.g. parentheses (``()``) and brackets (``[]``) will be stripped out and discarded.
 If you've used some